jweissenberger/news-summarization/Readme.md

 # Outpost

-This was the jumping off point for [outpost-news.com](https://outpost-news.com) I currently maintain a private repository with updated versions of this code wrapped in a WebApp that is used to write the articles for the website.
+This was the jumping off point for [outpost-news.com](https://outpost-news.com) I currently maintain a private repository that has updated versions of this code with many more features wrapped in a flask web-app that is used to write the articles for the website.

 Outpost is a library of NLP and Machine Learning functions for curating, summarizing and analyzing news articles.